Skip to content

 Where to Buy Northern Irish Bread in Belfast?

-When visiting Belfast it is the perfect opportunity to try out some Northern Irish bread.
-You can find breads as part of an Ulster Fry in café’s and you can also grab breads from a local shop but you should also check out other places such as:
+Visiting Belfast is the perfect opportunity to try out Northern Irish bread.
+You can find bread as part of an Ulster Fry in a café, and you can also grab bread from a local shop, but you should also check out other places such as:

-Family bakeries – Northern Ireland is filled with fantastic family bakeries which you can visit to grab some great breads for you to try out.
+Family bakeries—Northern Ireland is filled with fantastic family bakeries, which you can visit to grab some great bread to try out.

-St. George’s Market – Belfast has the last Victorian covered market which is still used as a market place and every weekend Friday to Sunday they have a huge range of stalls.
-While at St George’s Market you can visit bakery stalls for bread to take home or visit a street food stall to grab a filled Belfast bap, a sausage bacon egg soda, or soup and wheaten.
+St. George’s Market—Belfast has the last Victorian-covered market, which is still used as a market.
+Every weekend, Friday to Sunday, they have a huge range of stalls.
+While at St George’s Market, you can visit bakery stalls for bread to take home or visit a street food stall to grab a filled Belfast bap, a sausage bacon egg soda, or soup and wheaten.

 How to Make Northern Irish Bread

 Have you visited Belfast and fallen in love with Northern Irish bread?
-You can try out making them for yourself once you get home.
-Read on for how to make some of your new favourite Northern Irish bread.
+You can try making them yourself once you get home.
+Read on to make some of your new favourite Northern Irish bread.

 How to Make Northern Irish Barmbrack